What Is Professional Liability Insurance?

 If your business relies on your expertise, you're expected to have extensive training in your field.
 Your work must meet standards set by your state, industry, or client contracts.
 Fail to meet these standards, and you could wind up in court.

-As the video explains, Professional Liability Insurance can help pay for lawsuits when clients accuse your business of:
+Professional Liability Insurance can help pay for lawsuits when clients accuse your business of:

 - Work mistakes.